 Checking in at New Delhi’s Indira Gandhi International Airport was a breeze.
-As a Business Class passenger, I was met at the airport doors by a representative of British Airways, and ushered past the queues through a dedicated entrance up to the check-in desk.
-Club World offers a very generous free baggage allowance; passengers can check-in three bags weighing up to 23kg each, and carry a cabin-bag of up to 23kg with them on-board.
-Having checked-in online beforehand I only needed to drop my bags off.
+As a Business Class passenger, I was met at the airport doors by a representative of British Airways and ushered past the queues through a dedicated entrance up to the check-in desk.
+Club World offers a generous free baggage allowance; passengers can check-in three bags weighing up to 23kg each, and carry a cabin-bag of up to 23kg with them on-board.
+Having checked-in online beforehand, I only needed to drop my bags off.
 The associate who served me was friendly and welcoming, handing me my invitation to the lounge and directing me on how to find it.

-Going through security I was able to take advantage of the dedicated Business/First lane.
+Going through security, I was able to take advantage of the dedicated Business/First lane.
 From getting out the car to clearing security must’ve only taken about 15 minutes in total.

-After security I made my way to the lounge, the ITC Green Lounge.
+After security, I made my way to the lounge, the ITC Green Lounge.
 Inside there was a buffet spread with a wide selection of hot and cold drinks and breakfast foods (I was boarding a morning flight), as well as a fully stocked bar area.
 All food and beverages in the Green Lounge are complimentary.
 In the lounge there are computers, televisions, magazines and newspapers to occupy guests.

-I was keen to pick up a few souvenirs in the airport before my flight.
+I was keen to pick up a few souvenirs at the airport before my flight.
 The lounge concierge offered to look after my cabin bag for me so that I could walk around the shops with ease.
 I was welcome to dip in and out of the lounge as I pleased, leaving my bag behind in safe hands.
-Delhi airport has a great range of shops; including duty free, Mango, Pandora, Swarovski, Armani, Da Milano, Delhi Bazaar, Hugo Boss, The Body Shop, WH Smith and much more.
+Delhi airport has a great range of shops; including duty-free, Mango, Pandora, Swarovski, Armani, Da Milano, Delhi Bazaar, Hugo Boss, The Body Shop, WH Smith and much more.

 About 40 minutes before take-off, I made my way to the gate and sped straight through to the plane with priority boarding.
-When stepping in to the aircraft I was welcomed by name and ushered to my seat.
+When stepping into the aircraft, I was welcomed by name and ushered to my seat.

-The Club World seats can be somewhat daunting at first as there are so many different settings and buttons that all do different things.
+The Club World seats can be somewhat daunting at first, as there are so many different settings and buttons that all do different things.
 British Airways have created a handy leaflet to explain all this to their passengers.

 I was very well fed and watered throughout the flight.
 Before take-off, I was offered a glass of wine from the wine list (I went for the Chablis).